 Despina is part of the Prince Claus Fund board of international partners and has been receiving a financial support to develop the project “Art and Activism in Latin America” for the next three years (2016, 2017 and 2018).
 Each year, a theme guides a series of actions and activities, including occupations, workshops, talks, film screenings, exhibitions, public talks with important names of the contemporary artistic + activist thought and a residency programme.
 After three years of running this project, Despina will remain in the Prince Claus Fund network committee in order to deepen the knowledge and the role of the institution in Latin America.
 In September 2014, Despina received a financial support for the project “Iran-Rio Art Connection”, which brought four Iranian artists to participate in our residency programme in Rio de Janeiro.

-Despina is a special partner of the Canadian contemporary art center Diagonale and the Arts Council of Montreal in a special annual project that grants artists living and working in Quebec to participate in our residency program.
-More information here.
+Despina is a special partner of the Canadian contemporary art center Diagonale and the Arts Council of Montreal in a special annual project that grants artists living and working in Quebec to participate in our residency programme.
+Find out more information here.

 Despina is part of the Focus Bradesco ArtRio Award Selection Committee.
 This award aims to promote and disseminate the production of visual artists under 15 years of career.
 One of the three winning artists has the opportunity to participate in our residency programme.
 Despina also participates in ArtRio fair with a special schedule of events and activities.